ed-pilots-network/backend/readme.md

 - **model**: This package contains the domain models (entities and value objects) that represent the core concepts of the problem domain.
 - **repository**: This package contains the repository interfaces that define the contract for persisting and retrieving domain models.
+- **repository**: This package contains utility classes and interfaces that do not directly relate to the program functionality, like custom map or list implementations.

 ---
 ### Infrastructure Layer